-The Bond Program's contribution to CalPERS for the years ended June 30, 2013 and 2012 was \$1,723 and \$1,459, respectively.
+The Bond Program's contribution to CalPERS for the years ended June 30, 2014 and 2013 was \$2,288 and \$1,723, respectively.
 Participant contributions range from zero to six percent of their salary depending on the tier of participation.
-The excess of plan assets over vested and unvested benefits at June 30, 2013 and 2012 was not available.
+The excess of plan assets over vested and unvested benefits at June 30, 2014 and 2013 was not available.
 Such information is available for CalPERS as a whole, which is audited annually by other independent auditors.
 CalPERS issues a separate comprehensive annual financial report that includes financial statements and required supplementary information.
-Copies of the CalPERS annual financial report may be obtained from the CalPERS Executive Office, 400 Q Street, Sacramento, California 95811.
+Copies of the CalPERS annual financial report may be obtained by writing to the CalPERS, Fiscal Services Division, P.O.
+Box 942703, Sacramento, California 94229-2703 or by visiting the CalPERS website at www.CalPERS.ca.gov.

-Additional detailed disclosure required by GASB, regarding the defined benefit plan, are presented in the financial statements of the State of California for the years ended June 30, 2013 and 2012.
+Additional detailed disclosure required by GASB, regarding the defined benefit plan, are presented in the financial statements of the State of California for the years ended June 30, 2014 and 2013.

-6. FINANCIAL CONDITION
+5. FINANCIAL CONDITION

-As of June 30, 2013 and 2012 the Authority's Bond Program generated a net loss of \$31,468 and \$26,555, respectively, and had a deficit in fund balance of \$267,430 and \$235,962, respectively.
+As of June 30, 2014 and 2013 the Authority's Bond Program generated a net loss of \$33,638 and \$31,468, respectively, and had a deficit in fund balance of \$301,068 and \$267,430, respectively.
 The Authority has received funds loaned or provided by other state agencies and such financial support from other programs or state agencies will be necessary for the Authority's Bond Program to continue to accomplish its mission.